 Well, I can tell you I enjoyed it a lot.
 You definitely get more of a feel of the grandeur of it, when walking as opposed to driving.

 Another great thing about this walk, is you get to see two impressive places in the Peak District.
 As it also includes a bit of the Great Ridge and Mam Tor.
-I must warn you, it is a bit of a steep climb to to the top of Mam Tor on this one.
+I must warn you, it’s a bit of a steep climb to the top of Mam Tor on this one.

 With its proximity to the village of Castleton, it would even make a great little walk before a pub lunch.
 It’s one of the shorter walks on the list, so it’s perfect if you want to tie it in with other exploring in the Peak District.